alanhe421/vsc-extension-gitlink/README.md

 4. If you choose to open, your default browser will open the file's page on the Git hosting platform
 5. If you choose to copy, the link will be copied to your clipboard for use elsewhere

-## Requirements

-- The project must be a Git repository
-- The project must have a remote repository named "origin"

 ## Extension Settings